Siddharthbadal/djangoAutomationProject/README.md

 ## Data Automation ToolKit

-__Automated data import and export__ by using django custom commands, celery and redis.
+Automated various tasks using django, celery and redis.
-User can import and export data from CSV file for a existing database model with email notification, send bulk emails with attachments.
+User can __import and export data__ from a existing database model and receive __email notification__, send bulk emails with attachments and have an __image compression__ tool.

 Also applied Error handling and Messages display with user authentication.
 Used celery and redis with django for faster data processing.

 ## Goal
-To be able to perform various operations faster and without interrpution on user interface and command line.
+To be able to automate and perform various operations faster and without interrpution on user interface and command line.

-## Custome Commands For Command Line Interface
+## Custom Commands For Command Line Interface
 Import Data
     - python manage.py importdata file_path model_name